status-im/nim-toml-serialization/README.md

   - TomlCaseInsensitive
   - TomlCaseNim

-Key must be valid Toml basic-key, quoted-key, or dotted-key.
+The key must be a valid Toml basic key, quoted key, or dotted key.

 Gotcha: